irschad/automate-aws-infra/README.md

   }
   ```

 ## Validate the Setup

-- Open the browser and navigate to http://<public-ip>:8080.
-You should see the NGINX welcome page.
+- Open the browser and navigate to http://<public-ip>:8080 to see the NGINX welcome page.

   Replace <public-ip> with the IP address displayed in the Terraform output.